jbronn/journald-cloudwatch-logs/README.md

   this setting provides a maximum batch size to use when clearing a large backlog of events, e.g. from system boot when the program starts for the first time.

+* `journal_dir`: (Optional) Use an alternative path to the journal.
+This enables journald-cloudwatch-logs to run in a container while reading the host journal.

 ### AWS API access

 This program requires access to call some of the Cloudwatch API functions.
 The recommended way to